SelfMadeHero’s third H.P. Lovecraft adaptation by I.N.J. Culbard, The Shadow Out Of Time is another smashing success.

 Nathaniel Wingate Peaslee is a professor of political economy at Miskatonic University.
 Following a fainting spell in 1908, he returns to his senses in 1913 with no recollection of the last five years of his life.
 As he endeavours to discover the truth about his lost years, he becomes increasingly tormented by vivid and disturbing dreams; dreams that will lead him on a journey through time and space to unlock the secrets of the universe.

 The Shadow Out Of Time delves deeply into alternate dimensions and time travel, taking our lead Peaslee to other worlds when his mind is swapped.
-For me the letdown of these stories is seeing the aliens (other dimensional creatures if you prefer): they just never hold up to what is imagined from strictly the written word.
+For me the letdown of these stories is seeing the aliens (other-dimensional creatures if you prefer): they just never hold up to what is imagined from strictly the written word.
 The real horror lies in the discovery of knowing, and Culbard does an excellent job adapting this work.
-It’s the build up, the slow unraveling of events that lead from one disturbing item to the next.
+It’s the build-up, the slow unravelling of events that lead from one disturbing item to the next.

 Now, I have two rules at this point:

 Rule number 1.
 You must stay true to the spirit of the story.

 Rule number 2.
 You must stay true to medium to which the story is being adapted.

 I didn’t want to ever approach Lovecraft’s work and just copy and paste his prose into my book and not leave out a single word.
 There’s little point doing that.
 That’s not an adaptation.
 That’s a transcription.
 You don’t watch a movie adaptation and have a narrator droning on for eight hours as you try to watch a film.
 So that’s rule number two and that dictates that a lot of that lengthy prose has to go.
 With a visual medium like comics, much like the movies, you’re going to be showing not telling.
 There’s going to be a great deal of visual exposition because that’s true to the medium, otherwise people might as well just read the original book.
 An adaptation is a different experience.